 Pro tip: I have seen the API not work on just a couple of contacts out of nearly 1,000 registrations so that the unique join code field is blank.
 If this makes you nervous, use the Zoom emails.
 Another option is to make the default value of the Webinar Join Link be something like: “ERROR—your join link could not load.
 Please contact us ASAP.”

 Publish your follow-up email.
 Then, head back over to your workflow from Step 5 and add a delay of five minutes (for HubSpot and Zoom to sync) at the bottom.
-Finally, add an action to send your email confirmation.
+Finally, add an action to send this email confirmation.

-7. Create your email invitation
+7. Create your email invitation.

 You can now create a promotional email in HubSpot with your branding to invite people to the webinar.
 Simply include a link to your landing page, and you are good to go.

-8. Manage registrations
+8. Manage registrations.

-9. Conduct the webinar using Zoom
+9. Conduct the webinar using Zoom.

 You’ll need to log back into Zoom in order to start the webinar on the day of the event.
 Zoom has most of the features you’d expect in terms of Q&A, polling, panelists, and so on.
 Learn more about Zoom webinars here.
 (P.S.
 Zoom has an option to livestream your webinar on Facebook!)